Cary Institute of Ecosystem Studies

 11:20–11:40 am

-River-wide Acoustic Array: Monitoring Fish Movement in the Hudson River
+River-wide Acoustic Array: Monitoring Fish Movement in the Hudson River (.pptx)

 Amanda Higgs, NYS Department of Environmental Conservation, Department of Natural Resources and the Environment, Cornell University